-SMART Planning Status: An exemption from the three year time rule will be applied for following the ADM Milestone.
+SMART Planning Status: An exemption from the three year time rule was approved in Sep

 Study Area: The study will focus on the estuaries and shoreline of Fairfield and New Haven Counties, Connecticut located along the north shore of Long Island Sound.
 The study area encompasses approximately half of the Connecticut shoreline and includes 15 coastal municipalities.
-Since the study began in 2016, the NAE PDT, working with the non federal sponsor and local stakeholders, has screened the focus area of the study from a two-county area to coastal reaches within the town of Fairfield and the city of New Haven.
+Since the study began in 2016, the NAE PDT, working with the non federal sponsor and local stakeholders, has screened the focus area of the study from a two-county area to the Long Wharf District within the city of New Haven.